zhangzhics/CITS5503_Sem2/Labs/Lab6WebApplication.md

 python3 manage.py startapp polls
 ```

-**Note**: Stop and look at the files that have been created – the project files are to do with the running of the application.
+**NOTE**: Stop and look at the files that have been created – the project files are to do with the running of the application.
 We will deal with the files as we go through.

 ### [6] Install nginx